Fix: Nvlddmkm.sys Blue Screen BSOD Error in Windows 7

 Solution: Replace the nvlddmkm.sys file with a newer version

 This is a well-known fix for this issue.
 During the installation of most graphic drivers in Windows Vista, an old version of nvlddmkm.sys is copied into C:\Windows\System32\Drivers and not the current one in the install.
 As a result the new drivers are attempting to access the file dated 2006 instead of 2010.
-To fix this,
+We make no guarantee that this will work for you.
+But according to many users’ and our reports, this solution did fix it.

 Step 2: Then go to C:\Windows\System32\Drivers and rename nvlddmkm.sys to nvlddmkm.sys.old.